kviver/arm-rust-starter/README.md

 ## How to build this

-1. Create new STM32CubeMX project into project dir.
+1. Create new STM32CubeMX makefile project with freertos into project dir.
-2. Add to makefile:
+2. Add to makefile after `all` target:

 ```
 # libraries